brandur/sorg/content/drafts/cloud-databases.md

 A downside compared to CockroachDB and Spanner is that it data is sharded manually, which as noted above, can lead to balancing problems.
-Another consideration is that it's built by an upstart company with a yet unproven business model.
-Generally when selecting a database, it's nice to have something that's going to be still around and well-maintained in ten years time; you can have good confidence of that with something made by Amazon, Google, or Microsoft, but less so here.
+Another consideration is that it's built by a fairly new company with a yet unproven business model.
+Generally when selecting a database, it's good for peace of mind to know that you're using something that's almost certainly going to be around and well-maintained in ten years time.
+You can be pretty confident of that when the product is made by a behemoth like Amazon, Google, or Microsoft, but less so for smaller companies.

 ### CockroachDB (#cockroachdb)

 [CockroachDB][cockroach] is a product built out of Cockroach Labs, a company founded by ex-Googlers who are known to have been influencial in building Google File System and Google Reader.
-It's based on the same ideas as Spanner, and like spanner, uses a time-based mechanic to achieve consistency, but without the benefit of Google's GPS and atomic clocks.
+It's based on the design laid out by the original Spanner paper, and like spanner, uses a time-based mechanic to achieve consistency, but without the benefit of Google's GPS and atomic clocks.

 It provides serializable distributed transactions, foreign keys, and secondary indexes.
 It's open source and written